 - Certain drugs or medications may affect your surgery.
-Please make sure you bring to hospital a list of the drugs that you are prescribed by your doctor.
-Include any over the counter medications such as vitamins that you may buy yourself. - Warfarin.
+Please make sure you bring to hospital a list of the drugs prescribed for you by your doctor.
+Include any over-the-counter medications, such as vitamins that you may buy yourself. - Warfarin.
 Even if your INR is stable you need to have an extra test in the week before your operation.
-If your INR level is over three, please contact the department on 01227 86 43 65 or 01227 78 30 20.
-Please bring your yellow warfarin book to your appointment. - Any medications for blood thinning or anti-clotting agents, for example Rivaroxaban, Aspirin, or Clopidogrel: these do not always need to be stopped but it is useful to let the doctor know if you are on it. - Some over the counter medications may increase your risk of bleeding and should be avoided for at least a week before and after your operation.
+If your INR level is over 3, please contact the department on 01227 864365 or 01227 783020.
+Please bring your yellow warfarin book to your appointment. - Let us know if you are taking blood thinning medication or anti-clotting agents, for example rivaroxaban, aspirin, or clopidogrel.
+These do not always need to be stopped, but it is useful to let the doctor know if you take these. - Some over-the-counter medications may increase your risk of bleeding.
+Please avoid these for at least a week before and after your operation.
 This includes vitamins (such as vitamin E) and herbal supplements (such as gingko or garlic).